 Please review college-specific information about submitting your thesis and any required paperwork.
 Deadlines vary by college.

-You must submit two things to the Honors College: 1) Final Defense and Evaluation Form signed by all three of your committee members, sent to firstname.lastname@example.org; and 2) final PDF copy of your thesis with a blank signature page included, submitted to the Senior Honors Thesis portal.
+You must submit two things to the Honors College: 1) Final Defense and Evaluation Form signed by all three of your committee members, sent to Dr. Rikki Bettinger (firstname.lastname@example.org); and 2) final PDF copy of your thesis with a blank signature page included, submitted to the Senior Honors Thesis portal.
 Please refer to your email correspondence from Dr. Bettinger for defense and submission instructions.

 Starting a Thesis in the next semester?

 By December 1 for Spring or May 15 for Fall, please submit your Verification of Eligibility Form with sections one and two completed.
 The second section must be signed by the Director of Undergraduate Studies in your major department.
-Please send this form to email@example.com.
+Please send this form to Dr. Bettinger at email@example.com.

-You must submit your prospectus, Prospectus Approval Form, and Thesis Checklist to firstname.lastname@example.org) no later than the first day of the semester that you begin your thesis.
+You must submit your prospectus, Prospectus Approval Form, and Thesis Checklist to Dr. Bettinger (firstname.lastname@example.org) no later than the first day of the semester that you begin your thesis.
 In the first semester of your thesis, you will be assigned an Honors Reader, who will provide the final signature on your Prospectus Approval Form.